-b.
+c.
 Blood assays

 If baseline TB testing is performed with an FDA-approved blood assay for TB, the above-described two-step method is not necessary.
-Annual retesting may be performed with an FDA-approved blood assay or PPD test.

-c.
-History of BCG
+d.
+History of bacille Calmette-Guerin (BCG)

-Students with a history of BCG (bacille Calmette-Guerin) vaccination are not exempt from the TB testing requirement because there are no data to indicate that these individuals experience an excessively severe reaction to PPD testing, and because anyone with a history of BCG with a positive PPD test result is considered infected with TB and is treated accordingly.
-Students who received BCG may be screened with either an FDA-approved blood assay for TB or a tuberculin skin test.
+Students with a history of BCG (bacille Calmette-Guerin) vaccination are not exempt from the TB testing requirement because there is no data to indicate that these individuals experience an excessively severe reaction to PPD testing, and because anyone with a history of BCG with a positive PPD test result is considered infected with TB and is treated accordingly.
+Students who received BCG may be screened with either an FDA- approved blood assay for TB or a tuberculin skin test.
 The blood assay is expected to result in fewer false positive results.

-d.
+e.
 TB test interpretation

-All PPD tests and FDA-approved blood assays for TB must be administered, read and interpreted in accordance with current Centers for Disease Control and Prevention (CDC) guidelines and should be performed by trained personnel at a Rutgers Student Health Service, other Rutgers site or Rutgers-approved site.
+All PPD tests and FDA-approved blood assays for TB must be administered, read, and interpreted in accordance with current Centers for Disease Control and Prevention (CDC) guidelines and should be performed by trained personnel at a Rutgers Student Health Service, other Rutgers site, or Rutgers-approved site.

-e.
+f.
 Additional testing

 Students with non-human primate contact must receive periodic testing every six months in accordance with the National Research Council's Occupational Health and Safety in the Care and Use of Research Animals.
-Students working with M. tuberculosis must be periodically tested every 6 months for infection f.
+Students working with M. tuberculosis must be periodically tested every 6 months for infection g.
 Management of positive tests

 Students who have initial positive TB test results, subsequent TB test conversions, or symptoms suggestive of TB must be evaluated promptly for active TB.
-This evaluation should include a history, clinical examination and a chest X-ray and may include an FDA-approved blood assay for TB.
-If the history, clinical examination or chest X-ray is compatible with active TB, additional tests, such as sputum microscopy and culture, should be performed.
-If symptoms compatible with active TB are present, the student should be excluded from educational activities until either (a) a diagnosis of active TB is ruled out or (b) a diagnosis of active TB is established, treatment is begun and a determination is made by the director of a Rutgers Student Health Service that the student is noninfectious.
-Students who do not have active TB should be evaluated for treatment of latent TB infection according to published CDC guidelines.
-However, therapy for latent infection in the absence of active disease cannot be required.
-If the evaluation for active TB, treatment for active TB and/or therapy for latent infection is carried out at a facility other than a Rutgers site or Rutgers-approved site, all test results and documentation of care provided must be shared with the director of the appropriate Rutgers Student Health Service.
-Students receiving treatment for latent TB infection need not be restricted from usual educational or clinical activities.
+This evaluation should include a history, clinical examination, and a chest X-ray and may include an FDA-approved blood assay for TB.
+If the history, clinical examination, or chest X-ray is compatible with active TB, additional tests, such as sputum microscopy and culture, should be performed.
+If symptoms compatible with active TB are present, the student should be excluded from educational activities until either (a) a diagnosis of active TB is ruled out or (b) a diagnosis of active TB is established, treatment is begun, and a determination is made by the director of a Rutgers Student Health Services that the student is noninfectious.

+Students who do not have active TB but considered to have latent TB infection (LTBI), should be evaluated for treatment according to published CDC guidelines.
+While therapy for LTBI in the absence of active disease cannot be required, it should be strongly encouraged.
+If the evaluation for active TB, treatment for active TB, and/or therapy for latent infection is carried out at a facility other than a Rutgers site or Rutgers-approved site, all test results and documentation of care provided must be shared with the director of the appropriate Rutgers Student Health Services.
+Students receiving treatment for LTBI infection need not be restricted from usual educational or clinical activities.